chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 Through the workshops, we witnessed how a creative process can offer young people space to be heard—without pressure to perform or conform.
 Small gestures—choosing a name, drawing a fear, wearing a secret—sparked profound connections.
 We experienced how public space can be transformed through quiet presence, and how institutions influence who feels entitled to take up space.

+Most of all, we reaffirmed our belief that art is not something to observe from a distance.
+It is something we do together.
+It can be activism.
+It can be a language for expressing the personal and political.
+It can be a language for making room for difference, for care, and for voice.

+As one participant put it:
+‘Here, I can breathe differently.’

 ><mark class="pk-highlight-long">Most of all, we reaffirmed our belief that art is not something to observe from a distance.
 It is something we do together.
 It can be activism.
 It can be a language for expressing the personal and political.
 It can be a language for making room for difference, for care, and for voice.</mark>

-As one participant put it:
-‘Here, I can breathe differently.’

 <div class="floating">
   <img src="img/walk-of-shame/fish.webp" alt="" width="30%">